hatari/hatari/tests/tosboot/readme.txt

 one.
 This should give good enough coverage of all the possible bootup issues.

+Note that it's enought to give the whole set of HW configurations to TOS tester, it will automatically select a suitable subset of HW combinations to test, for each given TOS versions.

 TODO
 ----

 Do more testing and add some usage examples.

-Atari testing app should also copy file contents (with redirection) and TOS tester script should check that copied file contents match original.

-More GEMDOS tests to testing app?
+Testing program for GEMDOS HD emulation should test also file redirection.

 --

 Add testing of ASCI and IDE drives in addition to the GEMDOS HD and floppy tests.

-This isn't very straightforward because both needed different drivers and images and some have issues with different TOS versions and formatting requires using interactive Atari programs, so they cannot be automatically re-generated.
+This isn't very straightforward because both need different drivers and therefore different disk images and the drivers either have issues with e.g. EmuTOS, or don't support all machines.
+Formatting and installing the drivers requires using interactive Atari programs, so these images cannot be automatically (re-)generated.

 EmuTOS supports directly HDs with DOS (not Atari) partition table, but only for ASCI.
 Maybe that could be tested first, possibly with